cambridgeconsultants/grease/README.md

 ## Proto

 Proto is a noddy protocol I've invented which you can speak over any sort of stream.
 In this system, you could replace Socket with Serial and it would still work.
 Whether you can generically implement a Stream in both the Socket and Serial tasks such that ProtoServer didn't care which you used (yet where they still maintain their unique connection properties) is something I tend to explore later.

-PS: I know there's an AT command implementation in the source code at the moment.
-That was a first draft and I'll probably change it.

 ### Commands